We have recently developed a site into the gatsby.

 const fetch = require(`node-fetch`);

-Import the path for a resolve the page while creating a static page.
+Import the path for resolving the page while creating a static page.

 const path = require('path');